Support Group Co-Facilitator

 - Increase your knowledge of Alzheimer’s disease and other dementias.

 - Be recognized in your community as a leader and resource for Alzheimer’s disease and dementia.

-- Join a network of other volunteers, Alzheimer's Association staff and professionals and caregivers in the aging field.
+- Join a network of other volunteers, staff and community leaders to help create a world without Alzheimer's and all other dementia.